mauroservienti/milestone.github.io/_posts/where-we-are-going.md

 ---
 layout: post
 author: Mauro Servienti
-title: "Where we’re going, we don’t need service discovery"
+title: "Where we're going, we don't need service discovery"
 synopsis: "Too many times technology is used to solve problems that, to begin with, should not be considered problems.
 Service discovery, in many occasions, is a solution in search of a problem."
 header_image: /img/posts/where-we-are-going/header.jpg
 tags: